Customer Driven. Customer Focused. Customer Centric.

 However you want to say it, in a world where everything is becoming a commodity, looking like everything else, the next outstanding legal application will be the one that is in touch with its customers’ needs.
 At Law Bulletin Media, we believe that JuraLaw, our web-based nationwide legal calendar management product, is an outstanding legal application today and will continue to be in the future because it is customer focused on our customers’ business in several ways.

 Did you know that less than 30 percent of family businesses last long enough to be passed on to the second generation and only 10 percent last through a family’s third generation?
-JuraLaw is a product of a 5th generation family owned business which has only survived because it listens and responds to its customers and develops products that deliver against the unmet needs of the legal industry.
-In response to law firms’ increasing caseloads and the associated increased difficulty in manually managing their legal calendarings, in 1984 Law Bulletin Media created DM2000, the first legal caleddaring product of its kind in the U.S. In response to law firms request for a national product, Law Bulletin Media partnered with many law firms conducting day-in-the-life scenarios, usability testing and customer experience analysis to create and introduce JuraLaw in 2012.
+JuraLaw is a product of a 5th generation family owned business who listens and responds to its customers and develops products that deliver against the unmet needs of the legal industry.
+In response to law firms’ increasing caseloads and the associated increased difficulty in manually managing legal calendaring, in 1984 Law Bulletin Media created DM2000, the first legal calendaring product of its kind in the U.S. In response to law firms request for a national product, Law Bulletin Media partnered with many law firms conducting day-in-the-life scenarios, usability testing and customer experience analysis to create and introduce JuraLaw in 2012.

-As a completely web-based product and with an agile development model based upon legal calendaring client feedback, we can push new and improved features and functions into production on a quarterly basis with no service interruption during business hours.
+As a completely web-based product and with an agile development model based upon legal calendaring client feedback, features and functions enhancements are immediate without firm IT involvement or service interruption during business hours.
 We can customize event fields and reports even quicker.
 And, we offer out-of-the-box customizations down to the attorney level.
 Each of these features were created due to the voiced desires of calendaring professionals and not just a group of technology experts.
 Real calendaring issues drove the JuraLaw innovation team to create the tools legal calendaring professionals wanted and law firms needed.
 This is the customer-centric core that represents the stable foundation of JuraLaw.